rethinkdb/rethinkdb-rs/0-about-rethinkdb/technical-comparison-tables.md

 RethinkDB supports 1-click sharding from the admin UI.
-Sharding can be configured also from the CLI which also supports manual assignments of shards to specific machines.
+Sharding can be configured also from the CLI which also supports manual assignments of shards to specific servers.
 Rebalancing the shards can be done through the admin UI.

 ## Replication ##